 Community Solutions: Prince George

-elementslab researchers iterate and measure series of ‘what-if’ urban form experiments from 2020 to 2050 that test alternative energy and emissions reducing policy, code and behavioural interventions in the City of Prince George.
+elementslab researchers developed, iterated and measured a series of ‘what-if’ urban form experiments from 2020 to 2050 that tested alternative energy and emissions reducing policy, code and behavioural interventions in the City of Prince George.

 The City of Prince George is one of three case studies conducted under the ‘Community Solutions’ sub-project of the Energy Efficiency in the Built Environment project, which develops and measures a series of ‘what-if’ urban form experiments from 2020 to 2050 to test alternative energy and emissions reduction policy interventions.
 The City of Prince George is an excellent case study due to its northern BC location, well-developed land use, energy and emissions policies and goals, accessible data, and consistent engagement from the local municipal government.
 The effects of potential policy interventions are tested through multiple iterations of a digital “sandbox” model, which replicates spatial and non-spatial attributes such as land use patterns, population, building types, ages and technologies for the neighbourhood.
 Each “sandbox” is grounded in local census and building stock data tailored to reflect the conditions of the community, and through modeling is responsive to the influence of the policy options under consideration.